What Bores Children In Piano Lessons

 Going Too Slowly

 Yes, you must go slowly.
 But remember that kid's metabolisms are set at about 2000% of the adult model.
 Never forget, keep moving.
 As soon as you can hear that clock ticking loudly, boredom has set in.
 Danger zone.
-Look at it from the child's view.
+Look at it from the child's point of view.

 Like someone keeping a balloon in the air, your job is to keep it interesting by measuring their pace and interest.
 You need to keep moving, never belaboring a point.
 If a point is so important, make a game of coming back to it.
 Keep coming back to the same question later, when the child doesn't feel cornered.